 2. Triberg is home to the famous German cuckoo clocks and there are many shops where you can purchase them in town.

 3. You can try some of the famous black forest cake.
 This cake is made using a cherry liqueur, and a lot of different flavored liqueurs can be found in the town.

 4. The largest waterfall in Germany is located right in Triberg.

 Visiting the Largest Cuckoo Clock

 Our first stop was the home to the Largest Cuckoo Clock in the world.
 They weren’t joking, that thing is the size of a building (see photo below).
 Well, actually, it was a building.
-The shop had all sorts of cuckoo clocks, and they were much cheaper than ones in the Stuttgart area.
+Inside is a shop with all sorts of cuckoo clocks, and they were much more affordable than ones in the Stuttgart area.

 Here was the shop inside.
 There are hundreds of beautiful clocks to choose from, ranging from the smallest of clocks to free standing clocks sitting over five feet tall.

 Next, we went into the town of Triberg.
 It is such a cute town.
 Very touristy, but still has enough German charm that it made up for it.
 They had a lot of local honey for sale, their own local wine, and of course all the cuckoo clocks you could ever need.

 If you’re here at the home of the famous German cuckoo clocks, then it’s definitely a good time to purchase one!
 There are tons of shops and I found that while a lot of them sold similar items, many had more unique handcrafted clocks and different varieties.
 So it’s worth shopping around.